 \subsection{Adaptive Subdivision Process}

-Based on a subdivision shape modelling process elaborated in \cite{maugerIterativeDiffeomorphicAlgorithm2018}, we adapted a biventricular template mesh $\mathcal{M_{\text{c}}}=\left(\mathcal{V}, \mathcal{F}\right)$ for left and right ventricular myocardium muscle, with 388 vertices ($\mathcal{V}=388$) and 780 faces ($\mathcal{F}=780$).
-Each vertex is assigned an anatomical label as one of LV endocardium, RV endocardium, LV epicardium, RV epicardium, or valve.
-This mesh was defined in the Normalised Device Coordinates (NDC), where the mesh's size is bounded in the $\left[-1,1\right]$ range and centred at the space origin.
+Based on a subdivision shape modeling process elaborated in \cite{maugerIterativeDiffeomorphicAlgorithm2018}, we adapted a biventricular template mesh $\mathcal{M_{\text{c}}}=\left(\mathcal{V}, \mathcal{F}\right)$ for left and right ventricular myocardium, with 388 vertices ($\mathcal{V}=388$) and 780 faces ($\mathcal{F}=780$).
+Each vertex is assigned an anatomical label as one of LV endocardium, RV endocardium, LV epicardium, RV epicardium or valve.
+This mesh was defined in the Normalized Device Coordinates, where the mesh's size is bounded in the $\left[-1,1\right]$ range and centered at the origin of the space.